jon-jacky/Piety/README.md

 - **Cloud computing** - Run Python applications on virtual machines, minimizing resource consumption and startup time (as in [Mirage](http://www.openmirage.org/), [Elrlang on Xen](http://erlangonxen.org/), and [OSv](http://osv.io/)).

-For now, Piety runs in an ordinary Python interpreter session on another host operating system.
-We plan to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter (with the minimum of hardware support written in C or assembler).
+For now, Piety runs in an ordinary Python interpreter session on a host operating system.
+We plan to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter (with the minimum of hardware support in C or assembler).
+There are only a few platform-dependent modules.
+Most modules developed for Piety on a host operating system should also work on a bare machine.

 Recent projects by others in a similar spirit include [PyCorn](http://www.pycorn.org/home) and